protolambda/eth-merkle-trees/typing_partials.md

 #### Basic view

 Extend the view interface with:
-- `backing_from_base(base: Root, i: int) -> Root`: plug in the basic view into the root at the given position, return the new root.
+- `backing_from_base(base: Root, i: int) -> Root`: plug in the basic view contents into the root at the given position, return the new root.
   - return `base[:i*byte_length()] + to_bytes() + base[(i+1)*byte_length():]` can be the default.
 - `to_bytes() -> bytes`: encode the basic view as bytes